sisoe24/vimdcc/README.md

 ## Description

-VimDCC is a PySide2 plugin that emulates a lightweight Vim editor.
-It does not aim to be a complete Vim implementation, but only to offer a subset of the most useful features.
+VimDCC is a lightweight Vim editor plugin designed for PySide2 that offers a subset of the most useful features.
+Although it's not a complete Vim implementation, it can be used as a drop-in replacement for the default text editor console in Nuke and any other PySide2 application.
+In the future, I plan to add support for other applications like Maya and Houdini.

-The plugin works by installing itself as an event filter on a QPlainTextEditor.
-This allows it to intercept all keyboard events and process them before they are sent back.
-The plugin can be enabled or disabled at any time and only becomes active when the QPlainTextEditor widget is in focus.
+The plugin operates by installing itself as an event filter on a QPlainTextEditor.
+This enables it to intercept all keyboard events and process them before they're sent back.
+The plugin can be enabled or disabled at any time and it only activates when the QPlainTextEditor widget is in focus.

 ## Features